Gerald Kelley: Grover Cleveland, Again!

 In 2016, Kelley created the graphics for children's educational book Grover Cleveland, Again!
 A Treasury of American Presidents written by the documentary film maker Ken Burns' and which profiles each of the presidents of the United States.

 The book was included in the 2017 Notable Social Studies Trade Books for Young People reading list of exceptional books for use in social studies classrooms, created by the National Council for the Social Studies and the Children's Book Council.
 It was nominated for the 2016 Children’s and Young Adult Bloggers Literary Awards, an annual award for juvenile and children’s books that successfully combine literary merit and popular appeal.

 Please Please the Bees

 Please Please the Bees (2017) was Kelley's debut as a children's writer, telling the story of a grumpy bear who learns a lesson when the honey bees in his garden go on strike, demanding improvements in their living and working conditions.
-It received positive reviews and garnered a 4.2 out of 5 star rating on Goodreads.
+It received positive reviews.

 It was awarded the 2017 Frances and Wesley Bock Book Award for Children's Literature, an award for books that promote a moral attitude and appeals to young children's sense of wonder and curiosity.